 Member of Western Australian Autism Diagnostician’s Forum (WAADF)

 Dr Nikoloski is an experienced Clinical Psychologist who works with children, adolescents, adults and families.
 She works full-time providing clinical psychology services as the Director of Perth Clinical Psychologists.
-Dr Nikoloski is experienced in the assessment and treatment of individuals of all ages for psychological problems such as anxiety, depression, intellectual disabilities, autism spectrum disorder, psychotic disorders, personality disorders, cultural issues, infertility and reproductive issues, relationships issues (parent-child, couples and families) and trauma issues.
+Dr Nikoloski is experienced in the assessment and treatment of individuals of all ages for psychological problems such as anxiety, depression, autism spectrum disorder, obsessive-compulsive disorders, infertility and reproductive issues, relationships issues (parent-child, couples and families) and trauma issues.

 Dr Nikoloski is an APS Autism and PDD Identified Practitioner and conducts Autism Spectrum Disorder Diagnostic assessments for children, adolescents and adults.
 She also conducts complex cognitive and educational assessments.

-Dr Nikoloski has extensive experience working in a range of psychology and therapy environments with strong Cognitive Behavioural Therapy, Schema-Focused Cognitive Therapy, Cross-Cultural Therapy, Interpersonal Therapy, Sensorimotor Psychotherapy, Narrative Therapy, Anger Management Therapy, Dialectical Behaviour Therapy, Acceptance and Commitment Therapy, Couples Therapy and Family Therapy skills.
+Dr Nikoloski has extensive experience working in a range of psychology and therapy environments with strong Cognitive Behavioural Therapy, Schema-Focused Cognitive Therapy, Interpersonal Therapy, Sensorimotor Psychotherapy, Anger Management Therapy, Dialectical Behaviour Therapy, Couples Therapy and Family Therapy skills.

 Dr Nikoloski is also a recognised provider of Circle of Security International Parent training, which is based upon early intervention for parents and children who present with attachment or relationship issues.